 Getting into the holiday spirit is easy in France with its lavishly decorated streets and numerous Christmas markets all over the country.
 Most French Christmas markets (Marchés de Noël) operate from late November till the end of December.
 They offer lots of regional culinary specialties, festive decorations, crafts, and arts.

 In Colmar, there are five Christmas markets, which makes this city in Alsace a perfect holiday destination.
 Wooden chalets are offering festive food and gifts across the town.
 One of the main markets is located at Place des Dominicains near the beautiful Dominican church.
 Over 60 stalls surround large decorated trees.
 Place de l’Ancienne Douane Christmas market is located by the picturesque Schwendi Fountain.
 Place Jeanne d’Arc Market is famous for its delicious foie gras, meats, cheese, and wine.
 If there is wind or rain, visitors can seek shelter at the Koïfhus indoor market.
-Families with children appreciate Petite Venise with many toys stalls and a large Nativity scene.
+Families with children appreciate Petite Venise with many toy stalls and a large Nativity scene.
 There is also a Santa's letterbox.
 You can explore the markets on your own or book a tour not to worry about the logistics and enjoy your Christmas visit to Colmar.

-Lille Christmas Market (November 22–December 29, 2019)
+Lille Christmas Market (November 23–December 30, 2020)

 Paris during Christmas hosts many beautiful markets near landmarks such as the Notre Dame Cathedral or Champ de Mars.
 The latter offers a nice view of the Eiffel Tower and many stalls where artisans sell their crafts and handmade Christmas cookies.
 Le Grand Market is one of the biggest and offers carriage rides that will let you appreciate massive decorations at the market square.
-Some markets feature ice rinks, choirs, and Christmas trees transforming the French capital into the winter wonderland.
+Some markets feature ice rinks, choirs, and Christmas trees, transforming the French capital into the winter wonderland.
 Read more about Christmas markets in Paris over here.

-The Christmas Village (Village de Noel) in Nice offers amazing light decorations that color the trees and buildings.
+The Christmas Village (Village de Noel) in Nice offers incredible light decorations that color the trees and buildings.
 It features 60 stalls with crafts, an ice skating rink, a Ferris wheel, and carousels.
 The market is also famous for its wide selection of champagne and seafood.
 You also don't have to worry about winter weather spoiling your shopping plans.

-Christmas Market of Bordeaux (November 27–December 29, 2019)
+Christmas Market of Bordeaux (dates for 2020 TBA)

-The Christmas Market of Bordeaux, or Marché de Noël Bordeaux in French, is located at the Allée de Tourney square.
-With 130 wooden huts, the markets feature unique crafts of the Aquitaine region, handmade chocolates from Bayonne and foie gras.
-Children can enjoy free sleigh rides across the square and visit Père Noël while adults enjoy a glass of Médoc.
+The Christmas Market of Bordeaux, or Marché de Noël Bordeaux in French, is located at the Allée de Tourney Square.
+With 130 wooden huts, the markets feature unique crafts of the Aquitaine region, handmade chocolates from Bayonne, and foie gras.
+Children can enjoy free sleigh rides across the square and visit Père Noël, while adults enjoy a glass of Médoc.